questdb/py-questdb-client/README.rst

 Quickstart
 ==========

-The latest version of the library is 2.0.1.
+The latest version of the library is 2.0.1 (`changelog <https://py-questdb-client.readthedocs.io/en/latest/changelog.html>`_).

 ::